lokesh123-git/Cloud-DevOps-Project-Deploying-a-Live-Weather-App-on-Cloud-Run/README.md

-# Google Cloud DevOps Project: Deploying a Live Weather App on Cloud Run
+# Deploying a Live Weather App on Cloud Run

 Within this repository, you'll discover the essential source code and deployment files needed to orchestrate a live weather app on Cloud Run using Docker. 🌐🚀